 Whois On Join script - displaying information only in the main channel window.

-Added by Charlie Sorrow about 3 years ago
+Added by Charlie Sorrow almost 4 years ago

 I am using the following script: